-Micaela Leavell, MSW, LSWAIC
+Micaela Leavell, MSW, LICSW

 I hope you’ve been looking for a therapist who’s different.